Thullatha Manamum Thullum: Development

 The film saw director S. Ezhil, an erstwhile assistant to the duo Robert–Rajasekar, Panneer and Parthiban, make his debut as a filmmaker under R. B. Choudary's production house Super Good Films.
 The film's concept was inspired from Charlie Chaplin's City Lights (1931) that Ezhil had watched during a film festival.
 An earlier version of the script showed the lead character as a painter.
-The initial title for the film was Rukmanikkaga, but Choudary later changed it to Thullatha Manamum Thullum.
+The initial title for the film was Rukmanikkaga (transl.
+For Rukmani), but Choudary later changed it to Thullatha Manamum Thullum (transl.
+Even the heart that doesn't bounce, will bounce).

 Casting

 Ezhil initially wanted comedian Vadivelu to play the lead role.
 Murali was also considered for the lead role before Vijay was selected.
 On the suggestion of his friends, Ezhil decided to make the film with a commercial hero and changed the entire script retaining only the emotional core of City Lights.
 Prior to its release, the role of Vijay's mother in the film was kept under wraps with the media speculating who would play the role.
 Eventually, no actress played the role although the character played a pivotal part in the film.
 Rambha was initially supposed to do the project, but as the project underwent changes, the actress opted out before she was replaced by Simran.